gitdavehorsley/awsbedrock/README.md

 ### Controls Stack Outputs
 - `BedrockAccessRoleARN`: ARN of the Bedrock access role
 - `BedrockAlertsTopicARN`: ARN of the SNS topic for alerts
+- `BedrockGuardrailId`: ID of the created Bedrock guardrail
+- `BedrockGuardrailVersionId`: ID of the active guardrail version

 ## Security Considerations